cudabu/udm-ipv6/README.md

 - You manually setup dhcpcdf process
 - The script above copies everything into the correct place
 - For the nspawn-container you did the `stable` build vs `unstable`
-- You ran the container as priviledged
+- Create the container using `./create_container.sh`

 ## Uninstallation